Hillary Stein

 Working Paper, 2024

-Abstract: We leverage supervisory micro data to uncover the role of global banks' risk limits in driving exchange rate dynamics.
-Consistent with a model of currency intermediation under risk constraints, shocks to dealers' risk limits lead to price and quantity adjustment in the foreign exchange market.
-We show that dealers adjust their net exposure and increase spread in response to granularly identified limit shocks, leading to lower turnover and an adjustment in currency returns.
-These shocks exacerbate effects of net currency demand on exchange rate movements, as predicted by theory, and trigger deviations from covered and uncovered interest parity.
+Abstract: We leverage supervisory microdata to uncover the role of global banks' risk limits in driving exchange rate dynamics.
+Consistent with a model of currency intermediation under risk constraints, shocks to dealers' risk limits lead to price and quantity adjustments in the foreign exchange market.
+We show that dealers adjust their net position and increase the bid-ask spread in response to granularly identified limit shocks, leading to lower turnover and an adjustment in currency returns.
+These shocks exacerbate the effects of net currency demand on exchange rate movements, as predicted by theory, and trigger deviations from covered interest parity.

 Risk Management and Derivatives Losses